wyvernprotocol/wyvern-v3/docs/USAGE.md

 #### Asserting calldata

-bulk of the logic is in constructing the predicate
+The bulk of a logic in an order is in constructing the predicate over the call and countercall.

 ##### Call

-the call the maker executes
+The first call is executed by the maker of the order.

 ##### Countercall

-the call the counterparty executes
+The second call is executed by the counterparty.

 #### Asserting state

-instead assert that you own some asset
+Static calls are executed *after* the calls (the whole transaction is reverted if the static call fails), so instead of asserting properties of the calldata, you can assert that particular state has changed - e.g. that an account now owns some asset.

 #### Metadata

-listing time, expiration time, special-case ether
+Metadata contains order listing time, order expiration time, counterorder listing time, Ether passed in the call (if any), and current order fill value.

 #### Generalized Partial Fill

+Orders sign over a maximum fill, and static calls return a uint, which specifies the updated fill value if the order is matched.

 ### Authorizing an order